necloX/lambdaforge/README.md

             h[i+1] = h[application_kernel[i]]+v[i]
     return h
 ```
-This `forward_integral` method iteratively compute the cumulative sum of `v` along the ancestors of a given node.
+This `forward_integral` method iteratively computes the cumulative sum of `v` along the ancestors of a given node.
 For convenience, we also define an `abstraction_kernel` and a `variable_kernel`, even if our `application_kernel` totally encode the tree.
 Integrating diverse vectors against diverse kernels is a fundamental way of interacting with lambdaforge as illustrated in the following example.

 ### Resolving bindings by integrating processes
 If `abs` is an indicator vector of abstractions, integrating `abs` gives us `habs`, a process representing the number of abstraction under each node.
 Note that `variable_kernel` gives for each index `a`, the rightmost variable in the subterm at `a`.